 Sneijder would score the first of his 31 international goals in his next game, a UEFA EURO 2004 qualifier against Moldova in October 2003.
-UEFA EURO 2004 was his first major final tournament, with his most successful being the 2010 FIFA World Cup where the Netherlands finished runners-up.
+UEFA EURO 2004 was his first major final tournament, with his most successful being a runners-up finish at the 2010 FIFA World Cup.

 The Netherlands' most-capped players

 102: Robin van Persie

 96: Arjen Robben

 87: John Heitinga

 "At EURO 2008 we played our best football.
 At the 2010 World Cup, it was mainly our results that were good.
 No, that World Cup final defeat was not my biggest disappointment.
 That would be the qualifying defeat against Turkey that made us miss EURO 2016 in France.
 That still hurts."